HarryR/ffff-dnsp2p/README.md

 - Peter Sunde via Twitter @brokep on 30 November 2010 08:00 AM

+### Build instructions

+For now you need the following libraries installed:

+- tokyocabinet (http://fallabs.com/tokyocabinet/), a library of routines for managing a database

+- libevent >= 2.0 (http://monkey.org/~provos/libevent/), a library to execute a function when a specific event occurs on a file descriptor

+- libgcrypt (http://www.gnupg.org/), general purpose crypto library based on the code used in GnuPG

 ### Give me more
 More information at [the wiki](http://dot-p2p.org/index.php?title=Main_Page)